gvych/velero-plugin-update-svc-selector/README.md

-# Velero Plugin for Replica Updates
+# Velero Plugin for Service Selector Updates

-A Velero plugin that allows you to specify the desired number of replicas for Deployments and StatefulSets when they are restored from backup.
+A Velero plugin that allows you to update service selectors when restoring from backup.

 ## Overview

-When restoring applications using Velero, you might want to specify a different number of replicas than what was backed up.
-This plugin enables you to set the desired replica count by adding an annotation to your resources before backup.
+When restoring applications using Velero, you might want to update service selectors to match new deployment names or labels.
+This plugin enables you to modify service selectors during restore.

 ## Deploying the plugin